 Alligator clips get a solid "bite" on both top and side post batteries.
 4 gauge copper-clad aluminum wiring suitable for emergency road use.
-Tangle-free design and carrying case included.
+Tangle-free design.
+Carrying case included.

-Promoted as 4 gauge wiring, but some users say closer to 6 or even 8 gauge.
+Promoted as 4 gauge wire, but some users say closer to 6 or even 8 gauge.
 25' version better for connections, but charging time is longer.
 Side post batteries can be challenging.

 There really is only one reason to use jumper cables: recharging a battery.
 Any other use will not be safe.
 There are two configurations for using jumper cables to recharge a vehicle battery: traditional jumper cables and portable chargers.